1NF053C/op/packages/blog/src/about/index.md

 </p>

 ## about my work
-- What I do: provide value to stakeholders by building and testing software.
+- What I do: Provide value to stakeholders by building and testing software.
-- How I do it: exceed expectations & have fun doing it.
-Never fired / laid off.
+- How I do it: Exceed expecations, find win-wins, and have fun doing it.
-- Present: Continuing my education and freelancing.
-Feel free to ask for references.
+- Currently: I'm freelancing and continuing my education with online courses and certifications.

+Please feel free to ask for references.

 ### Tech Interests